TheAngryRaven/Ravenclaw/readme.md

 ####Bot Admin status
 >Default status is offline, when the bot sees that the bot-admin has typed a message in a group the bot is in it sets the admins status to online.

+####Find Mod/Admins
 >Programmatically the bot owner can set keywords where the bot pms them saying they're being looked for.
 This is not a hard coded feature, just a neat one I like.
+Also now works for mods.

+####Bot Mod status - *NEW*
+>Default status is offline, when the bot sees that a bot-mod has typed a message in a group the bot is in it sets the mods status to online.

+####Bot Mods - *NEW*
+>As shown in the example ini above you can now have bot mods, there is a new if loop in **baseClient::parse_commands()** you can even load new mods without restarting the bot, just add them to the ini and run the command `#loadini` and boom, mods/auto lists now updated!

+####Auto ban/mute - *NEW/BETA*
+>Not exactly where I want it yet, but that will come with sub profile parsing.
+If a user is on the ban/mute list the first time they post a message they will be muted/banned.

+####Ignore - *NEW*
+>If a user is on the ignore list the bot simply ignores **ANY** post they make.
+Helpfull for those abusing the bot.

+####Server Responses - *NEW/BETA*
+>Currently doesnt work, is only triggered in **baseClient::parseResponse()** will soon be able to listen for all sorts of server responses and hopefully advert all errors if they occur.
 ***
 ## List of simple chat commands
 >All of the featured are simply in `baseClient::parse_commands()`, nothing is hard coded and can be changed without breaking anything.
 It is mostly here as an example how ive acomplished some neat little tricks. **Do not** use the less/greator than signs, they are simply there to show you the arguments for the function.